I just had to reach behind me and grab something here.

 I did not know that that provision was in.

-I know that there's all kinds of stuff in addition to this, uh, the expansion and so forth that's in there.
+I know that there's all kinds of stuff in addition to this, the expansion and so forth that's in there.

-And you know, this history goes back a long time.
+And, you know, this history goes back a long time.

-We don't have opportunity, I guess, really, to cover that, but the upshot of it is that as of this date, there are only about a hundred and thirty-five of these specialized hospitals.
+But the upshot of it is that as of this date, there are only about 135 of these specialized hospitals.

-So uh I I think it's of significance.
+So I think it's of significance.

 And why?